Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: Numerical Results

 \subsection{Analytical model validation}

-Fig.~\ref{fig:analytical_alarm_query} shows the average success probability of queries, $\bar{p}_q$, and the average success probability of alarms, $\bar{p}_a$, versus the average query arrival rate $\lambda_q$ and the average alarm arrival rate $\lambda_a$, respectively.
+Figs.~\ref{fig:analytical_alarm_query} and~\ref{fig:pq_pa_correlated} show the average success probability of queries, $\bar{p}_q$, and alarms, $\bar{p}_a$, versus the average arrival rate $\lambda_q$ and $\lambda_a$ for uncorrelated and correlated traffic, respectively.
 We set $\lambda_q = \lambda_a$ to observe how the system behaves when the query and alarm traffic loads are equal on average.
 The results compare our theoretical analysis (lines) and computer simulation (markers) considering $Q \in \{1, 4, 7\}$.
 A perfect correspondence between the theoretical analysis and the numerical simulations is demonstrated, thereby validating our results.
 Furthermore, as $\lambda_a =\lambda_q$ increases, both $\bar{p}_a$ and $\bar{p}_q$ decrease.

-This occurs due to an higher number of collisions between alarmed nodes during the push sub-frame, which reduces $\bar{p}_a$, as well as the increased number of failed alarms that retry transmission in subsequent frames, along with a higher number of queries, which decreases $\bar{p}_q$.
-The results demonstrate that, on average, as $Q$ increases, $\bar{p}_q$ improves while $\bar{p}_a$ decreases, and vice versa.
+This is due to the higher collision rate among alarmed nodes during the push sub-frame, which directly reduces $\bar{p}_a$.
+Consequently, the accumulation of retransmitted alarms, combined with the higher query arrival rate, increases the contention for available slots, thereby lowering $\bar{p}_q$.
+The results also highlight a fundamental trade-off: increasing $Q$ improves $\bar{p}_q$ at the expense of $\bar{p}_a$, and vice versa.
+While correlated alarms yield similar trends to the uncorrelated case, a slight improvement in $\bar{p}_a$ is observed for $Q=7$.
+This is attributed to the higher probability of ``empty" frames under correlated traffic; the absence of active alarms in these frames eliminates collisions ($p_a(t)=1$), thereby reducing the overall retransmission burden and indirectly increasing $\bar{p}_q$.